Manethpak/DiscordGpt/README.md

 # DiscordGpt

 DiscordGpt bot is a discord bot that uses OpenAI's GPT-3 API to generate responses to user questions.
+Feel free to contribute to this repo to improve the bot!
+Would love your contribution.

 ## Installation